 The materials required for this lesson include:

-eSchool, The Challenge of Command Worksheet (2018).
+Global College of PME, The Challenge of Command Worksheet.

-eSchool, Preparing for the Mission Exercise Guide (2018).
+Global College of PME, Preparing for the Mission Exercise Guide.

-eSchool, Preparing for the Unknown Exercise Guide (2018).
+Global College of PME, Preparing for the Unknown Exercise Guide.

 These handouts, on the following pages, are designed for printing directly from the lesson plan.
 Ensure you print enough copies for all class participants.